hirethisdeveloper/ADT-Pulse-Track/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+Bugs

+If you encounter any bugs, please create an issue on [Github](https://github.com/hirethisdeveloper/ADT-Pulse-Track/issues).

 ## License

 The MIT License (MIT)